Tropical Islands Resort

 A stroller is useful for the little ones but even Baby Girl insisted on walking most of the time, there was just too much to see to be contained in the stroller.
-I didn’t mind taking a few hours out to go back to the room and nap with her, I was fighting a cold anyways, but I did see lots of babies sleeping on the beach, or in their strollers so don’t be afraid to bring it if you feel it’s required.
+A few hours were planned in the room for baby nap time, but I did see lots of babies sleeping on the beach, or in their strollers so don’t be afraid to bring it if you feel it’s required.

-There are a number of unique theme areas at Tropical Islands.
+There are a number of unique theme areas at Tropical Islands Resort.
 The Tropical Sea, The Bali Lagoon and Amazonia were still water, family friendly pools, and the water slides were more for the adventurous guests at the resort.

 The Tropical Sea

 Just as the name suggests, this pool was made to look just like your typical tropical island beach resort.
 A bar and snack cabanas at the top of the stairs, sandy beach and lounge chairs at the bottom, and kiddie pool in the corner for the little ones; a little something for everyone.
 The middle of the Sea also had Moana, a tropical boat with slides into the pool.
 Baby Girl loved going down the slide and having Hubby catch her in the water.

 Nothing was above 1.35 meters high so even the worst swimmers (aka Me) shouldn’t have an issue with the pools.